The Stage Debut Awards: Ceremony

 In 2017, the inaugural The Stage Debut Awards Ceremony took place at 8 Northumberland Avenue, London, on September 17.

 The ceremony was hosted by West End leading man Ben Forster.
 Category Presenters included director Michael Grandage, actor Sharon D. Clarke, actor Rachel Tucker, Theatre owner Nica Burns, National Theatre director Rufus Norris and actor Kenneth Cranham.
 Exclusive performances at the ceremony were from Dreamgirls and the National Theatre's Follies.

 In 2018, the ceremony took place on September 23 at 8 Northumberland Avenue, London.
 The ceremony was hosted by Cush Jumbo and the Category Presenters included director Michael Grandage, actor Ruthie Henshall, singer Preeya Kalidas, actor Jodie Prenger, and lighting designer Paule Constable.
 Exclusive performances at the ceremony were from Anaïs Mitchell and Miriam-Teak Lee.

 In 2019, the ceremony took place at The Brewery, London, on September 15.
 The ceremony was hosted by Cush Jumbo, and the exclusive performances were by Rachel Tucker and Amara Okereke.
 Category Presenters included actor Giles Terera, actor Michael Xavier, singer Brenda Edwards, actor Janie Dee, actor Mark Gatiss, and playwright Inua Ellams.

 The first digital ceremony was hosted as a free online event in 2020 by Miriam-Teak Lee (winner of Best Actress in a Musical in 2017) on 27 September and featured an exclusive performance from SpitLip (winner of the 2019 Best Composer/Lyricist awards).

 In 2021, no ceremony took place due to the Coronavirus pandemic.

 In 2022, the ceremony took place at 8 Northumberland Avenue, London on Sunday, September 18.
 The ceremony was hosted by Susan Wokoma, and exclusive performances were by Shan Ako, Samuel Thomas, Frances Mayli McCann and Natalie Paris.
 Category Presenters included actor Amanda Abbington, director Jamie Lloyd, singer-songwriter and performer Louise Rednapp, singer Jay McGuiness, actor Matt Henry and theatre designer Anna Fleischle.

 In 2023, the ceremony took place at 8 Northumberland Avenue, London on Sunday, October 1.
 The ceremony was hosted by Divina de Campo, and the exclusive performances were by Emily Benjamin, Zizi Strallen and Rachael Wooding.
 Category Presenters included actor Callum Scott Howells, singer Faye Tozer, director Rebecca Frecknall, lighting designer Prem Mehta, writer Morgan Lloyd Malcom, actor John Partridge, actor Bertie Carvel and actor Omari Douglas.

 In 2024, the ceremony took place on Sunday, September 29 at 8 Northumberland Avenue.

+In 2025, the ceremony took place on Sunday, September 28 at 8 Northumberland Avenue.

+In 2026, the ceremony will take place on Sunday, September 27 and 8 Northumberland Avenue.